pdmoerland/BioSB-MachineLearning-2021/README.md

 You can register for this course by filling out the BioSB [enrolment form](https://www.biosb.nl/archive-courses/machine-learning-for-bioinformatics-and-systems-biology-2020/).
 The maximum number of participants is 25, so register soon to be sure of a course seat! *Update: we reached the maximum number of participants for the 2020 edition.
 Registration is closed.* If you would like to be put on the reserve list, please send an email to [Femke Francissen](mailto:femke.francissen@biosb.nl).
 If you are interested in the 2021 edition of the course please fill out the [pre-registration form](https://www.biosb.nl/education/enrollment/pre-registration-courses/).

-The course fee includes:

-   * Course material: Lecture slides, a computer lab manual and software required for the computer lab (MATLAB toolboxes) will be made available online.
+The course fee includes all course material.
+Lecture slides, a computer lab manual and software required for the computer labs (MATLAB toolboxes) will be made available online.
    <!--- * Catering: Coffee, tea, soft drinks and lunch will be provided.--->

  <!--- Information about hostel accommodation in Amsterdam can be found [[https://www.vu.nl/en/programmes/links/hotels.aspx][here]].
 Accommodation is not included in the course fee.--->

  ## Course material

-*All course material is available online* and includes the handouts of the slides, a computer lab manual and the required data and Matlab toolboxes.
+All course material is available below and includes the handouts of the slides, a computer lab manual and the required data and Matlab toolboxes.

 Have a look at the following documents before the start of the course:
    * A [self-evaluation test](background/Self-evaluation.pdf) on the prerequisite prior knowledge (probability theory and linear algebra).
 If you have a lot of trouble answering some of these exercises, consult the text books mentioned in the PDF, or a few [primers](background/Primers.zip) on these topics.